International Civil Rights Center and Museum: Financial difficulties

-The museum project suffered financial difficulties for a number of years, despite millions of dollars in donations.
+The museum project suffered financial difficulties for several years despite millions of dollars in donations.
 These included more than $1 million from the State of North Carolina, a contribution from the Bryan Foundation, more than $200,000 each from the City of Greensboro and Guilford County, and $148,152 from the U.S. Department of Interior through the National Park Service Agency's Save America's Treasures program in 2005.